menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Dragoon is worth considering.

-Being a small town, Dragoon does not have a public transit system used by locals to get to and from work.
+Dragoon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics